mietek/halcyon-website/pages/tutorial/index.md

 Declare a dependency
 --------------------

-Let’s change the app to add actual timestamps to the empty `dateTime` fields.
+Let’s change the app to add actual timestamps to the `dateTime` fields.

-The Cabal package description file, `halcyon-tutorial.cabal`, is used to [declare dependencies](/guide/#declaring-dependencies).
+The Cabal package description file, [`halcyon-tutorial.cabal`](https://github.com/mietek/halcyon-tutorial/blob/master/halcyon-tutorial.cabal), is used to [declare dependencies](/guide/#declaring-dependencies).

-The next version of the app declares the standard Haskell [`old-locale`](http://hackage.haskell.org/package/old-locale) and [`time`](http://hackage.haskell.org/package/time) packages as additional dependencies:
+The next version of the app declares the standard Haskell [`old-locale`](http://hackage.haskell.org/package/old-locale) and [`time`](http://hackage.haskell.org/package/time) packages as dependencies:

 ```
 $ git diff step2 step3 halcyon-tutorial.cabal